NTTCom-MS/eyp-dovecot/README.md

 ### TODO

-* process_min_avail should be set to be at least the number of CPU cores in the system, so that all of them will be used.
+* lots of dovecot functionalities still needs to be added to this module

 ### Contributing